-Mr. Jacky Wing Shing Chan (appointed 1 June 2017) is the Regional Chief Executive and Group Chief Distribution Officer of AIAGL, responsible for the Group's businesses operating in the Hong Kong SAR and the Macau SAR, Mainland China, South Korea, Taiwan (China), as well as the Group's agency distribution, partnership distribution, corporate solutions and digital platform partnerships.
+Mr. Jacky Wing Shing Chan (appointed 1 June 2017) is the Regional Chief Executive and Group Chief Distribution Officer of AIAGL, responsible for the Group's businesses operating in the Hong Kong SAR and the Macau SAR, Taiwan (China), the Philippines, as well as the Group's agency distribution, partnership distribution and corporate solutions.
 He is a director of various companies within the Group, including AIA Company Limited and AIA International Limited.
-Mr. Chan has extensive experience having worked at AIA for the past 36 years.
+Mr. Chan has extensive experience having worked at AIA for the past 37 years.
 Prior to becoming a Regional Chief Executive, Mr. Chan was Chief Executive Officer of AIA Hong Kong and Macau since 2009.
-Previously, he held several senior positions including the Country Head of AIA China, Executive Vice President - Distribution & Marketing of Nan Shan Life Insurance of Taiwan; and Senior Vice President & Head of Life Profit Centre of AIA - Asia (ex-Japan & Korea).
+Previously, he held several senior positions including the Country Head of AIA China, Executive Vice President - Distribution & Marketing of Nan Shan Life Insurance of Taiwan, and Senior Vice President & Head of Life Profit Centre of AIA - Asia (ex-Japan & Korea).
 Mr. Chan holds a Bachelor of Science Degree from The University of Hong Kong.
-He is a Fellow of the Society of Actuaries, a member of American Academy of Actuaries (MAAA) and a Fellow of the Canadian Institute of Actuaries (CIA).
+He is a Fellow of the Society of Actuaries, a member of the American Academy of Actuaries (MAAA) and a Fellow of the Canadian Institute of Actuaries (CIA).